-Since November of 2009, an ongoing step to monitor performance of financial actions and assumptions has been the presentation of monthly financial statements to the Governing Board.
-These statements reflect the prior month financial activities of the District.
-The Chief Business Officer delivers to the President a Cash flow analysis, income statement analysis by both program code and by object code and monthly warrant register.
-After review the President passes this information onto the board.
-The District has also established regular Financial Committee meetings and Audit Committee meetings to keep the Committee's informed as to the financial activity and audit activity of the District.
+Since (???), a monthly report of financial actions and assumptions has been the presented to the Governing Board in the form of monthly financial statements; in this first pilot effort, because of the manner in which there reports were developed, they reports lagged behind College financial activities by a full month.
+Starting in November 2009 the process was revised to ensure these statements reflected the immediate past month financial Draft 1/20/11 activities of the District.
+The Chief Business Officer delivers to the President a monthly cash flow analysis, income statement analysis by both program code and by object code and monthly warrant register who presents this information to the Governing Board at its regular monthly meetings.
+The Governing Board has also established regular Financial Committee meetings and Audit Committee meetings to regularly review the budget and audit activity of the District.
 [8.4 Governing Board Minutes, 8.7 President's Cabinet Minutes]